TBD54566975/did-dht/spec/spec.md

 1. Let the DHT record expire and cease to publish it.

-2. Publish a new DHT record where the `rdata` of the root DNS record is the string "deactivated."
+2. Publish a new DHT record where the `rdata` of the root DNS record is the string `deactivated`.

 | Name         | Type | TTL  | Rdata       |
 | ------------ | ---- | ---- | ----------- |